jadpole/jadpole.github.io/_posts/2015-07-28-typechecked-matrix.md

 ```

 If we were to get distracted and ask Rust for a rectangular identity matrix,
-either through explicit typing or during a type-infered computation, it would
+either through explicit typing or during a type-infered computation, then it
-_reject_ our code:
+would _reject_ our code:

 ```rust
 let i3 = Matrix::<N3,N2>::identity();